x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 All help received from Alex is documented in visual studio files.

-Netterville, William.
-Face to face conversations on 27MAR17 during study group.
-For Part II, William helped with the formulation of the transition matrix and where to input code from piazaa.
-All help received from William is documented in visual studio files.
+Matthews, Sarah.
+Multiple face to face/digital conversations from 13APR-26APR17.
+For Part I, Sarahm helped me with multiple function syntax/formatting and value manipulation.
+All help received from Sarah is documented in visual studio files.
 ~~~